 Signs That Your Cat Is In Heat

 Your cat may lose her appetite.
 She may continuously lick her genital area, which can be engorged.
 She may also “self-nurse,” which means licking the mammary glands to stimulate milk production.
 Sometimes, your cat will exude a bloody discharge (like a period).
-Your feline friend is very likely to continually seek open windows, doors, or other exits where she could potentially escape to find a mate.
+Your feline friend is likely to continually seek open windows, doors, or other exits where she could escape to find a mate.

-If your female cat is not pregnant, she will re-enter the estrus cycle a few weeks later, and on and on until either she is spayed or becomes pregnant.
+If your female cat is not pregnant, she will re-enter the estrus cycle a few weeks later and on and on until either she is spayed or becomes pregnant.
 This cycle also restarts around six to eight weeks after her kittens are born or just after weaning.
 Each estrus cycle will last from several days to two weeks.

 Sometimes, false pregnancy symptoms can also be symptomatic of a more serious, underlying medical condition.
-Signs of false pregnancy can include enlarged mammary glands, swollen abdomen, vomiting, weight gain, nesting behaviors, and “mothering” other pets or objects.
+Signs of false pregnancy can include enlarged mammary glands, swollen abdomen, vomiting, weight gain, nesting behaviours, and “mothering” other pets or objects.
 Your vet may recommend hormonal treatments if this false pregnancy keeps reoccurring, or maybe ovariohysterectomy, meaning removing the ovaries and uterus.

 Pros Of Spaying (Neutering)

 The only way to prevent this ever-repeating estrus cycle from occurring is to have her spayed by a competent vet.
 Spaying is a standard procedure that usually involves removing the ovaries and uterus.
 This operation happens when your cat is not in heat due to swollen blood vessels’ danger, potentially leading to heavy bleeding if the procedure occurs during that time.